-Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Photo
+Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Video

 “Thank you for making (sic) realize that you don’t need to have a super skinny body to be beautiful,” another fan wrote.

-Kostek was one of the lucky women plucked from hordes of competitors during Sports Illustrated Swimsuit’s search for rookie models.
+Kostek was one of the lucky women plucked from hordes of competitors during Sports Illustrated swimsuit’s search for rookie models.
 In her audition video, she praised the magazine for celebrating inclusivity in the beauty that they showcase.

 “Confidence is sexy,” she said in the video.
 “That’s what Sports Illustrated Swim stands for.
 They have this movement where you can just be beautiful no matter what shape, what size, your height, your body type, your ethnicity … They represent it all.
 And I want to be a part of that”